 - 1 teaspoon chili powder

 - 1 teaspoon onion powder

-- Refrigerate overnight for best flavor.
-Will last 2 weeks in the refrigerator if sealed tightly in an air tight container.
+- This sauce can be used immediately, but I recommend refrigerating overnight for the best flavor.
+This sauce will last 2 weeks in the refrigerator if sealed tightly in an air tight container.